madsstorm/CodeAnalyzers.Episerver/README.md

 > **_Analyzes your code for Episerver best practices_**

 ### Intro
-**Code analyzers for Episerver** are [Roslyn](https://docs.microsoft.com/visualstudio/extensibility/getting-started-with-roslyn-analyzers) based analyzers that produce warnings in Visual Studio as you type.
-Roslyn analyzers can be installed per-project via a NuGet package.
+**Code analyzers for Episerver** are [Roslyn](https://docs.microsoft.com/visualstudio/extensibility/getting-started-with-roslyn-analyzers) based analyzers that produce warnings ("squiggles") in Visual Studio as you type.
+The analyzers are installed per-project via a NuGet package, and are also executed by build servers.

 ### Examples
 | Code | Problem | Severity |